revathyudayan23/Internship_Project_TCSiON/Project_Report/README.md

-# This folder includes the pdf file of y project report which i submitted to TCSion as part of my internship.
+# This folder includes the pdf file of my project report which i submitted to TCSion as part of my internship titled 'Classification Model: Build Model that Classifies the Side Effects of Drugs'.